-The statistics are derived from a combination of direct business enterprise /establishment surveys conducted by the Direct source and other government agencies, and other sources which are mainly administrative records such as banks' international transaction reporting systems and customs clearance data
+The Balance of Payments statistics are derived from a combination of direct business enterprise /establishment surveys conducted by the Direct source and other government agencies, and other sources such as banks' international transaction reporting systems (ITRS) and customs clearance data (administrative data)

 Data are compiled quarterly (and in some cases monthly) on a transactions basis.

 The balance of payments is a statistical statement that provides a systematic summary of economic transactions of an economy with the rest of the world, for a specific time period.
 The transactions are for the most part between residents and non-residents of the economy.
 A transaction is defined as an economic flow that reflects the creation, transformation, exchange, transfer, or extinction of economic value and involves changes in ownership, of goods or assets, the provision of services, labour or capital.

 For countries compiling Balance of Payments Statistics in accordance with the 6th edition of the Balance of Payments and International Investment Position Manual published by the IMF (BPM6) - the list is provided below -, the transactions included comprise: the goods and services accounts, the primary income account (the income account in BPM5), the secondary income account (the transfers in BPM5), the capital account, and the financial account.